han-nguyen-cyber/IT_360_Final_Project_Spring_2026/README.md

    a.
 Install the SDK on macOS or Linux:
       ` python3 -m pip install google-genai --break-system-packages `

    b.
-Install the SDK for Python on Windows: \
+Install the SDK for Python on Windows:

       ` pip install -U google-genai `

+2. Download this Linux Live Response Digital Forensics Collector tool:
+   a.
+Click on the green "<> Code" button, near the top right of the screen.
+   b.
+Click "Download ZIP".
+   c.
+Navigate to your /Downloads directory, or wherever you've defined as your place to save the downloaded file.
+   d.
+Unzip the file.
+3.